Achievable logoAchievable logo

 3. Interpret

-There are no critical points so no relative maximum/minimums.
-The asymptote at x=1 means that the function approaches ∞ and −∞ on either side, so there is no absolute maximum or minimum either.
+There are no critical points, so there are no relative maxima or minima.
+The vertical asymptote at x=1 means the function approaches ∞ and −∞ on either side, so there is no absolute maximum or minimum either.

-Even if a potential critical point is a discontinuity, it’s still important to include it in the sign chart since it splits the domain of the function.
-It won’t be a relative extrema but the behavior of f(x) may be different on either side.
-Here is an example of this situation:
+Even when a “possible” critical point is actually a discontinuity, it still belongs on the sign chart because it splits the domain into separate intervals.
+It won’t be a relative extremum, but the behavior of f(x) can differ on either side.

 f(x)=xe1/x